 Let’s say you want to make a change; you will not be able to do this yourself because .mp4 video is non-editable.
 The only way to make a change (even if it is only a text change) is to contact your designer to make the adjustment for you and produce another .mp4 for you to upload and replace.

-To summarize, the advantage of After Effects is that you can maximize your visual experience and make any visual effects without limitations.
+To summarize, the advantage of After Effects is that you can maximize your visual design experience and make any visual effects without limitations.
 The disadvantage of After Effects is more cost, more time, dependency on designers to make changes, and inflexibility.

 Content Management System (CMS)